What Makes a Strong Proposal

 Eligible projects include those that have already validated their concept or technology, as well as those that have developed their first prototype.

 The grant provides up to 50,000 CHF for a period of up to six months as non-dilutive funding.
 You are free to propose how you will use the funds as part of the evaluation process.
+However, your proposed budget shouldn't mainly cover basic research, experiments and consumables.

 Depending on the maturity of your project, the Evaluation Board may require you to allocate part of the funds to a specific coaching program, decided on a case-by-case basis.